 As part of the biennial process for monitoring local administration, the institution shall submit the following for review by the chancellor of the board of regents or designee:

 (1) Within sixty days after the effective date of the section of an act in which the general assembly initially makes an appropriation for a capital project to be administered pursuant to rule 3333-1-28 of the Administrative Code, or as requested by the chancellor of the board of regents or designee, the institution shall submit the following:

 (a) The name and credentials of the individual serving as the "Institutional Designee" for both ongoing and new capital projects.

 (b) The names and credentials of the staff for both ongoing and new capital projects.

 (e) Evidence of the institution's previous project management experience.
 The institution shall submit a list of locally administered projects; each project's total budget amount; the square footage of each project (if applicable); each project's schedule; each project's administration team; and the current status of each project including any pending claims.

 (3) Any other information requested by the chancellor of the board of regents or designee.

 (D) Basis for revocation

-(E) Actions taken by the board of regents
+(E) Actions taken by the chancellor

 (1) Issue a written warning to the institution requesting correction of the problem within ninety days of receipt of the written warning; or